WPI-LNL/tolerance/README.rst

     >>> prefer_int_withot_tolerance('zero')
     'zero'

-However, with tolerance, you just need to write a single line code like
+However, with tolerance, you just need to write a single line of code like

 .. code-block:: python